 A third distinguished member of the 1986 Falcons was Martin Blackman, who joined Wheaton at Stanford and won a pair of NCAA Championships.
 He went on to play at the ATP level from 1989 to 1995.
 Blackman entered the coaching ranks in 1998 at American University and was a three-time conference Coach of the Year during his tenure.
 In 2015, he was named general manager of player development for the USTA, where he is responsible for partnering with the U.S. tennis community to identify and develop the next generation of world-class American players.

-Among the other collegiate standouts produced by SSES are Scott Bruckmann (Michigan), Brennan Phippen (Furman), Sam Garland (Brown) and Paul Guarino (Lafayette).
+Among the other collegiate standouts produced by SSES are Scott Bruckmann (Michigan), Brennan Phippen (Furman), Sam Garland (Brown), Paul Guarino (Lafayette) and Zack Bessette (Amherst).

-The Falcons entered a new era in 2016 with the hiring of Scott Shields (pictured) as its head coach.
-Shields was one of the Sarasota-Bradenton area’s most decorated junior players during the 1980s, achieving a top 10 USTA ranking in all age divisions in Florida.
+Saint Stephen’s is coached by Scott Shields, who was one of the Sarasota-Bradenton area’s most decorated junior players during the 1980s, achieving a top 10 USTA ranking in all age divisions in Florida.
 A Bayshore High School alumnus, he participated in USTA National Tournaments and reached a junior ranking as high as No. 12 in the nation.
 Shields played collegiately at Florida State University and earned an NCAA ranking of No. 27 as the Seminoles’ No. 1 singles player during his sophomore and junior seasons.
 He was a four-year starter during his career at FSU and won two conference singles and doubles titles.

 Tennis is FHSAA sanctioned and is a spring season sport.